 Looking for test review games to gently transition your students into a testing mode?

 Here you’ll find the best test review games and activities for students.
 All of these activities engage learners, promote higher-order thinking skills, and require little prep time.

 So include a few of these fun test review games in your lesson plans this week to get your students ready to boost their test scores!

 1. Have Fun With Dunk It!

 This is one of those test review games that students absolutely never tire of playing.

 To play Dunk It!…

 - Divide students into two or three teams.
 Each of the teams stands in two separate parallel lines, with all students facing the same direction.

 - About 10 to 15 feet in front of the first student in each line, place a basket.
 The basket represents a hoop.

 - Gather 4 to 5 crumpled pieces of paper.
 These are your “balls”.
-(Discarded 8.5 x 11-inch pieces of paper balled up works well.)
+(Discarded 8.5 x 11-inch pieces of paper balled up work well.)

 - The first person in line on each team takes a “ball”.